- an emotion of joy

-STEP TWO: Do the hard work.
-The brutally honest naming of your happiness robbers.
+Do the hard work.
+Be brutally honest in naming your happiness robbers.

-Have a daily game plan to include in writing 5 gratitudes.
+Have a game plan that included writing down 5 daily gratitudes.

 Refuse to listen to your happiness-robbers.
-God’s Holy Word is a prime source to find Happiness.
-Search for happiness daily.
+God’s Holy Word is a prime source to find happiness.
+Search for happiness in God’s word daily.

 Thy Word have I hid in my heart that I may not let happiness robbers diminish my love for God, for people, and for living life to my full potential.
 (Paraphrase of Psalm 119)